MilanCepic/george-search-tests-bdd-final/README.md

 # George Transaction Search – Cypress Automation Suite

-Automated end-to-end tests for the George AT banking platform, focused on validating the transaction search functionality using Cypress v14+ (JavaScript).
+Automated end-to-end tests for the George AT banking platform, focused on validating the transaction search functionality using Cypress v14+ with Cucumber and Gherkin (BDD).

 The suite demonstrates:
 • Stable automation of a real banking UI